taofit/REST-API-with-CRUD-in-Golang-/README.md

                                                       "city": "malmö",
                                                       "description": "green, old and well built, 24 model" }
-  - http://localhost:8080/bike-thefts/{id}        method: GET, description: to fetch a bike theft case
+  - http://localhost:8080/bike-thefts/{id}        method: GET, description: to fetch a bike theft case by case id
   - http://localhost:8080/bike-thefts/image/{id}  method: GET, description: to fetch a bike image by case id

 - [ ] The police should be able to report bikes as found.
 When the police finds a bike the case should be marked as resolved